Why Humidity Problems Increase in Summer

 Temperature differences can also play a role.
 Cooler rooms may cause moisture to condense more easily, while warmer rooms may hold more moisture in the air.

 These variations can make humidity problems seem inconsistent, even though they are part of a broader pattern.
-If certain areas consistently feel more humid, it may be helpful to evaluate airflow and consider ways to stabilize indoor humidity levels throughout the home.
+If certain areas consistently feel more humid, compare readings between rooms and review why some rooms have higher humidity than others before assuming the whole home has the same problem.

 Common Summer Moisture Trouble Spots